bhargavbhegde7/microservices-poc/README.md

 OR

 The three services can also be run as separeate apps without docker on three different ports on the PC (mongodb required).
+In windows, just run the start.bat file. (path variable needs to have mongod) (hostnames need to be changed)

 To see the LOGS: